dandi/dandi-archive/doc/design/test-dandisets-1.md

-To encourage the use of this feature, the dandiset creation screen would have a checkbox along with a description of what this is for ("If you are new to the archive and are just exploring, please select this option to avoid this dandiset from appearing in public searches.").
+To encourage the use of this feature, the dandiset creation screen would have a checkbox along with a description of what this is for ("If you are new to the archive and are just exploring, please consider using the staging server instead.
+Otherwise, select this option to avoid this dandiset from appearing in public searches.", with "staging server" linked thereto).

 ### Hide draft-only dandisets